-The heating element of the smoke generator is connected - as in the example above with the "Seuthe" generator - on FO1...FO6 and configured with the appropriate CV for the desired effect (i.e. "72" for steam or "80" for diesel).
+The heating element of the smoke generator is connected - as in the example above with the "Seuthe" generator - to FO1...FO6 and configured with the appropriate CV for the desired effect (i.e. "72" for steam or "80" for diesel).

-The fan is connected to the function output FO4 (with MX620-MX632 and MX646 FA2); the other wire of the fan motor often requires a low voltage (check with the manufacturer) and is therefore connected to an external voltage regulator or - if the fan motor requires 5V - to the 5V supply of the decoder, if such an output is available.
+The fan is connected to the function output FO4 (or FO2 in exceptional cases such as the MX646); the other wire of the fan motor often requires a low voltage (check with the manufacturer) and is therefore connected to an external voltage regulator or - if the fan motor requires 5V - to the 5V supply of the decoder, if such an output is available.